philipjscott/simple-thumbnail/README.md

 Type: `String | stream.Readable`

-The URL, file path, or read-stream of a video.
+The URL, file path, or read-stream of an image or video.

 #### output